 Employees shall be eligible for paid vacations as of January 1 of each year following the year in which they were employed.
-An employee will earn the following amounts of paid vacation, based on such employee's continuous service prior to July 1, following his/her January 1 eligibility.
+An employee will earn the following amounts of paid vacation, based on such employee's continuous service as of July 1, following his/her January 1 eligibility.

-Continuous Service prior to July 1 Vacation
+Continuous Service Prior to July l Vacation

 Less than 6 years 13 days

-6 years or more, but less than 14 years 18 days
+6 years or more,

+but less than 14 years 18 days

 14 years or more 23 days

-after 24 years 24 days
+After 24 years 24 days

-after 25 years 25 days
+After 25 years 25 days